paterson1720/js-flex-validator/README.md

   hasError: true,
   errorDetails: {
-    age: 'Age should be 18 years old or older.', 'address.code': 'Maximum length is 6'
+    age: 'Age should be 18 years old or older.', 'address.code': 'Maximum length is 6',
+    isMajor: '"isMajor" is required.',
   }
 }
 */